A Problem-Solver’s Mindset: How Mentorship Shaped a Career

 Technology Lead, Takeda Pharmaceuticals

-Motivated by the research experience and mentorship that he gained as a student at Illinois Institute of Technology, John Clark has found success and fulfillment in the field of laboratory informatics.John Clark (Chemistry ’15)
+Motivated by the research experience and mentorship that he gained as a student at Illinois Institute of Technology, John Clark has found success and fulfillment in the field of laboratory informatics.John Clark (CHEM ’15)

 Since graduating from Illinois Institute of Technology, John Clark (CHEM ’15) has gained professional experience in diverse roles: He has worked as a consultant at Accenture, as a technical application specialist at Thermo Fisher Scientific, and is now a technology lead at Takeda Pharmaceuticals, a Japanese multinational pharmaceutical company.